jb5k/way_of_stock/InstallIntellijIDEA.md

 The first step is to download the "Ultimate Edition" of IDEA from [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/).
 While the website indicates that the version downloaded is a _Free 30-day Trial_ that is the same version we download.
 There are three separate versions variants, one for Windows, Linux or Mac OS X. Download the one appropriate for your operating system.
-The license key for IDEA can be found in the google docs document at [X](X), use the one allocated to your name or find an unallocated key and use that.
+The license key for IDEA can be found in the google docs document at [https://docs.google.com/document/d/1chtpG1YgI-u8TvAvhdTJ2umL4yoUssIEXW_vLn37EmE/edit](https://docs.google.com/document/d/1chtpG1YgI-u8TvAvhdTJ2umL4yoUssIEXW_vLn37EmE/edit), use the one allocated to your name or find an unallocated key and use that.

 Under OSX we tend to install into the default location (i.e. `/Applications/`) while under linux we tend to install it